wmensah/spoppin-android/README.md

 spoppin-android
 ===============

-The social/decision-influencing engine that provides real-time updates for venues of entertainment around you.
+Spoppin! is a social/decision-influencing engine that provides real-time updates for venues of entertainment around you.

 Venues nearby | Spop prompt